Ph.D. Research

 Gerhardt, F., (2023-) Experienceable Neurodiversity: or Film’s potential to render diverse experiences of sensory perception

-Richardson, J., (2018-) Bringing forth an economics of well-being in everyday life
+Richardson, J., (2018-) Forming of economies of well-being through responsive practice in everyday life.

 Welsman, L. (2019-) Sublime onto-aesthetics: quantum qualities of art across media